-Even if not easy, remember that the toxic person is probably in pain and needs love and kindness more than anything.
+Even if it is not easy, remember that the toxic person is probably in pain and needs love and kindness more than anything.

 Even though it is hard to believe, this technique works wonders.
-You might see the person’s tone soften, their body language relaxes, and they might even start saying nice things back to you.
+You might see the person’s tone soften, their body language relax, and they might even start saying nice things back to you.